staticpagesjs/pages/README.md

 ### Example writer #2

 This version uses the `@static-pages/file-writer` as a base implementation.
 The `JSON.stringify` should be replaced with your own template rendering logic.

+> Tip: When you use the `staticpages/cli` Docker image, the `@static-pages/file-writer` is already pre-installed for you.

 ```js
 const fs = require('fs');